PubInv/freespireco/README.md

 planet to treat an acute quintupling of patients with respiratory distress.
 Because of Freespireco, anyone in the world can examine a complete set of plans and other documents explaining how to make safe and effective devices.
 Because these devices have been developed transparently in the open and large amounts of test and regulatory documentation are available, their safety and effectiveness is easy to judge and evaluate.
 Application for the approval to market such devices is relatively easy because of the transparent nature of the design history of these devices.
 Because they are developed in an ecosystem, it is easy to understand how these devices work together when they need to.
+Innumerable business opportunities to manufacture and market these devices widely are created.

 Because they are part of a free and transparent ecosystem, quickly training people to use the devices is relatively easy.
 Training